 Hicks has been involved with community outreach programs such as The Boys and Girls Club, Habitat for Humanity, Leadership New Mexico, New Mexico Junior College, Palmer Drug Abuse Program and many others.
 Her community outreach focuses on organizations that support children, education and the arts.

 Regent Hicks served as president for the Academy of Civil, Agricultural, and Geological Engineering at NMSU, providing feedback to the administrative team of the College of Engineering.
 As an NMSU Regent, she will serve on Regents’ Audit Committee, the Regents’ Real Estate Committee.
-She is slated to become a member of the Board of Directors of Aggie Development, Inc. this summer.
+She is also a member of the Board of Directors of Aggie Development, Inc.

 March 2015 – December 31, 2020.